 The building was Grade B+ listed in December 1977 (ref: HB26/50/106).

 The Provincial Bank of Ireland continued to occupy the building until the Allied Irish Bank took over in the late 1980s.

 Chapman Taylor Architects and Farrans Construction refurbished and extended the building for use as a supermarket between 1995 – 1996.
 A 14,000ft2 Tesco Metro foodstore opened in October 1996.
-Tesco occupy the full 22,000ft2 building on a 25 year FRI lease from October 1996 until closing in October 2021.
+Tesco occupied the full 22,000ft2 building on a 25 year FRI lease from October 1996 until closing in October 2021.

 Tesco appointed WDR & RT Taggart, WYG and Patton Construction in 2007 to carry out a full restoration of the buildings facade and roof.
 The Cookstown sandstone facade had been painted over throughout the buildings history, as early as 1888, in an effort to prevent deterioration of the stone.
 The restoration project removed the many layers of paint and cleaned the stonework.
 The project was completed in 2008.